CN3ves/DataScienceNotes/Python.md

 # Just greeting the whole world
 print("Hello World")
 ```
 where *Just testing division* is completely ignored during execution, but makes the propose of the following code clear to anyone.
+Note the use of the function **print()**.
+This function DOES SOMETIME I NEED TO DESCRIBE :)

 ## Python as a calculator
 One of the most basic used of Python is to do basic calculations.
 Apart from **addition (+)**, **subtraction(-)**,